Optimistic, Signature-Free Reliable Broadcast and Its Applications: Evaluation

 \section{Evaluation}

-We evaluate the performance of \name when instantiated with both Bracha's RBC~\cite{bracha1987asynchronous} and our optimistic RBC, comparing it against Bullshark~\cite{spiegelman2022bullshark} (instantiated with Bracha's RBC) and signature-based Sailfish (instantiated with the 2-step RBC protocol of Abraham et al.~\cite{abraham2021good}).
-We could not compare with Shoal~\cite{spiegelman2023shoal} and Shoal++~\cite{balaji2024shoal} as their source code was unavailable.
+We evaluate the performance of \name when instantiated with optimistic RBC, comparing it against Bullshark~\cite{spiegelman2022bullshark} (instantiated with Bracha's RBC) and signature-based Sailfish (instantiated with the 2-step RBC protocol of Abraham et al.~\cite{abraham2021good}).
+We could not compare with Shoal~\cite{spiegelman2023shoal} and Shoal++~\cite{arunShoalHighThroughput2025a} as their source code was unavailable.

-\paragraph{Implementation details.} Our implementation modifies the RBC primitive from the open-source Sailfish~\cite{sailfish-impl} to create \name, offering two versions corresponding to each RBC type.
-Specifically, we use Opt-Sailfish++~\cite{opt_sailfish-impl} to represent Sailfish++ using optimistic RBC and Bracha-Sailfish++~\cite{Bracha_sailfish-impl} for Sailfish++ using Bracha's RBC.
+\mypara{Implementation details.} Our implementation modifies the RBC primitive from the open-source Sailfish~\cite{sailfish-impl} to create \name.
+We use Opt-Sailfish++~\cite{opt_sailfish-impl} to represent Sailfish++ using optimistic RBC.
 Additionally, we modify the RBC primitive from the open-source Bullshark~\cite{bullshark-impl} to Bracha's RBC, resulting in its signature-free variant~\cite{Sf-Bullshark-impl} that we refer to as Sf-Bullshark in our evaluation.
 For vanilla Sailfish, BLS multi-signatures are used for signing messages.

-\paragraph{Experimental setup.} We conducted our evaluations on the Google Cloud Platform (GCP), deploying nodes evenly across five distinct regions: us-east1-b (South California), us-west1-a (Oregon), europe-west1-b (Belgium), europe-north1-b (Finland) and asia-northeast1-a (Japan).
+\mypara{Experimental setup.} We conducted our evaluations on the Google Cloud Platform (GCP), deploying nodes evenly across five distinct regions: us-east1-b (South California), us-west1-a (Oregon), europe-west1-b (Belgium), europe-north1-b (Finland) and asia-northeast1-a (Japan).
 We employed e2-standard-4 instances~\cite{gcp}, each featuring 4vCPUs, 16GB of memory, and up to 8Gbps network bandwidth.
 All nodes ran on Ubuntu 20.04.

 In our evaluations, each party generates a configurable number of transactions ($512$ random bytes each) for inclusion in its vertex, with a vertex containing up to $10,000$ transactions (i.e., $5$ MB).
-Each experiment runs for 120 seconds, and the data shown in the figures represents the average of three independent runs.
+Each experiment runs for 180 seconds, and the data shown in the figures represents the average of three independent runs.
 The results are observed to be stable across these runs.
 Latency is measured as the average time between the creation of a transaction and its commit by all non-faulty nodes.
 Throughput is measured by the number of committed transactions per second.
 We summarize round-trip latencies between GCP regions in~\Cref{tab:ping-latencies}.